 (b) Subsequent reports, annually.
 Within 15 days of the anniversary of the opening date, the coordinating pharmacist manager for each remote pharmacy shall submit a report to the Board.
 The report shall contain all the information required in subsection (a) of this rule.

-19.23 Renewal requirements: no expectation of perpetuity, no right to renewal, only if the area remains under-served. convert to retail, or die.
+19.24 Renewal requirements: no expectation of perpetuity, no right to renewal, only if the area remains under-served.

 (a) Before a remote pharmacy license will be renewed, the licensee must demonstrate a continuing need for the remote pharmacy addressing the criteria upon which the initial license was granted.
 The Board’s renewal form may contain questions to assist the renewal evaluation process so that the Board can determine whether there is a continuing need for the remote pharmacy.